OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/include-private-package.md

 ![Package Sources](/images/package_sources.png "Package Sources")

-If the option is selected then **OpenSilver.WorkInProgress** will appear in Browse tab.
+If the option is selected then **OpenSilver** will appear in Browse tab.
 Make sure 'Include prerelease' is checked.

 ![Browse](/images/browse.png "Browse")